 Habits of Scholarship

-In Mr. Norton's language arts class, students’ character development is equally important as developing vocabulary knowledge and mastering reading and writing skills.
+In Mr. Norton's 7th-grade Language Arts class, students’ character development is equally important as developing vocabulary knowledge and mastering reading and writing skills.
 Throughout their educational journey, students are working to become effective learners, ethical people, and contributors to a better world.
-All three aspects of strong character (persistence, responsibility, and collaboration) are essential for success in school and in life.
-The rigorous expectations Mr. Norton has for students in his language arts class will require them to regularly practice the following habits of scholarship:
+Perseverance, responsibility, and collaboration are essential for success in school and in life.
+To support the development of these skills, Mr. Norton evaluates the following habits of scholarship on a regular basis:

-In Mr. Norton's language arts class, students will experience a variety of genres in literature including fiction and nonfiction prose.
-Fiction selections include novel, novella, and short story pieces.
+In Mr. Norton's 7th-grade Language Arts class, students will experience a variety of genres in literature including fiction and nonfiction prose.
+Fiction selections include novels, novella, and short story selections.
 All literary selections are accompanied by an in-depth oral literary response and analysis and include associated assessments for reading comprehension.
-The reading assessments helps the student identify his or her strengths, as well as weaknesses.
+The reading assessments help the student identify his or her strengths, as well as weaknesses.
 These effective reading assessments help students assess what they do understand about a text, as well as what they do not understand.
 This is all done with the aim of a student becoming a fluent reader.

-In addition to the oral literary response and analysis, all literary selections are accompanied by a written in-depth literary response and analysis.
-In Mr. Norton's language arts class, students analyze the associated literary themes with expository paragraph and essay writing.
-Each student will receive intensive, individualized, differentiated writing instruction via one-on-one Writer's Workshops, based on the 6 + 1 Traits® of Writing.
+In addition to the oral literary response and analysis, all literary selections are accompanied by written, introspective literary response and analysis.
+In Mr. Norton's class, students analyze the associated literary themes with paragraph and essay writing.
+Because Mr. Norton focuses on mastery, his paragraph writing expectations do not change as the year progresses, however; his essay writing expectations increase in complexity as the year progresses.
+During essay writing, each student will receive intensive, individualized, differentiated writing instruction via one-on-one Writer's Workshops, based on the 6 + 1 Traits® of Writing.
 The writing traits that students will develop in 7th grade include organization, ideas, word choice, and conventions.
 The aim of these writing activities is to help students master both paragraph and essay writing.

 Advanced Language Arts Class

-Students in Mr. Norton's Advanced Language Arts class will experience a different pace, depth, and complexity of instruction.
-Specifically, students in the Advanced Language Arts class will independently read two additional above-grade-level novels and complete the associated accelerated literary response and analysis.
+Students in Mr. Norton's 7th-grade Advanced Language Arts class will experience a different pace, depth, and complexity of instruction.
+Specifically, students in the advanced class will independently read two additional above-grade-level novels and complete the associated accelerated written literary response and analysis.
 This is a rigorous class requiring students to think analytically while expressing ideas clearly and the material presented will challenge students to a higher level of thinking.
 The critical thinking tools employed in this class help students dig deeper into a concept (depth) and understand that concept with greater complexity.

 Please email me if you have any questions or concerns.